What'sNEW Apr - Jun 2019

 Horizontal gene transfer in human-associated microorganisms inferred by phylogenetic reconstruction and reconciliation by Hyeonsoo Jeong et al., doi:10.1371/journal.pgen.1007995, Nature Scientific Reports, 11 Apr 2019.

 The findings are consistent with our belief that genomes must have robust software management systems to keep them functional and adaptable.
-(And the necessary high-fidelity DNA repair might be difficult to evolve, they mention.)
+(And the necessary high-fidelity DNA repair might be difficult to evolve, the report mentions.)
 Robust software management would also manage horizontal gene transfer (HGT), which stress may also induce.
 We mention HGT in order to clarify its role in cosmic ancestry —

 We agree, rearrangements within an existing genome can have profound effects, both positive and negative.
 For a positive one, suppose that a silent beneficial gene needs only to be turned on, or a key exon needs relocation.
 If this change is effected and inherited, a beneficial evolutionary step is enabled.
 But if the gene or exon is not available, stress alone cannot induce that evolutionary step.
 In other words, there is a near limit to the range of evolution within a quarantined genome.
 Suppose an evolutionary step requires a unique strand of, say, 200 or more properly sequenced nucleotides.
 If the strand is not already present, the evolutionary step will not occur.
 Of course, HGT could supply it.
 But without HGT, macroevolutionary progress would soon halt, we believe.